toebeann/gib/README.md

 1. Now, simply follow the instructions in the terminal to install BepInEx to your game!

+> [!TIP]\
-If you ran into any unexpected issues while following these instructions or need further assistance, please feel free to send a DM on discord to `toebean` (that's me) explaining the issue and I'll reply when I remember to check my message requests.
+> If you ran into any unexpected issues while following these instructions or
+> need further assistance, please feel free to send a DM on discord to `toebean`
+> (that's me) explaining the issue and I'll reply when I remember to check my
+> message requests.

 ## Caveats